kuzalekon/pingjs/README.md

-# knockjs
+# Ringo
-Knock.js is designed to ping hosts from the client-side (in browser)
+Ringo is a small and simply utility to ping webservers from client-side (from browser)